 The Bank of England Base Rate is the rate of interest paid to commercial banks that hold money with the Bank of England.
 It's set by the Bank of England's Monetary Policy Committee, and is widely used by banks and building societies to determine their interest rates.

 What happens if I'm in arrears?

 Please contact us to discuss your options.
 We have dedicated teams based here in the UK who will chat through your situation, and ensure any solutions agreed are tailored to your individual needs.

-There's also helpful information available on our worried about your finances page, including many services where you can obtain free and impartial advice and help with money management and budgeting.
+There's also helpful information available on our Money Worries page, including many services where you can obtain free and impartial advice and help with money management and budgeting.

 The mortgaged property (which may be your home) may be repossessed if you don't keep up repayments on your mortgage.